 Johnstown is a medium-sized city located in the state of Pennsylvania.
 With a population of 19,966 people and 16 constituent neighborhoods, Johnstown is the 40th largest community in Pennsylvania.
-Johnstown has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Johnstown has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Johnstown is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Johnstown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Johnstown is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Johnstown who work in office and administrative support (14.77%), food service (11.68%), and sales jobs (10.23%).
+There are especially a lot of people living in Johnstown who work in office and administrative support (13.11%), food service (12.88%), and sales jobs (11.57%).

 Despite the fact that it is a small city, Johnstown has quite a few people who take public transportation – mostly the bus - for their daily commute to work.
 This helps to fill a real need in the city for affordable transportation.